 During the birth process, a baby may suffer a physical injury.
 Some birth injuries are simply the result of being born.
 Other birth injuries can and should be prevented with proper and timely health care.
 Here are some of the most common birth injuries that may lead to a valid medical malpractice claim.

-Caput succedaneum is the swelling of a newborn's scalp, typically caused by pressures on the baby's head during a difficult or prolonged head-first delivery, or due to a vacuum extraction procedure.
-Visual bruising sometimes accompanies the swelling, but the condition usually abates within a few days of childbirth.
+Caput succedaneum is the swelling of a newborn's scalp, usually caused by pressures on the baby's head during a difficult or prolonged head-first delivery.
+Caput succedaneum can also occur during a vacuum extraction procedure.
+Visual bruising sometimes accompanies the swelling, but the condition frequently goes away within a few days following childbirth.

 Cephalohematoma involves bleeding under the baby's scalp and is another type of birth injury that can result from vacuum extraction.
 A cephalohematoma will often disappear on its own within a few weeks or months after birth and rarely requires treatment.

 Brachial plexus refers to a group of nerves around the baby's shoulder.
 Depending on the position of the baby during birth, pressure on the baby's arms, or stretching of the baby's shoulders can cause damage to the brachial plexus.
 If damage exists, there could be a loss of movement or weakness in the baby's arm.

 When the baby's brain does not receive enough oxygen or blood flow for a period of time, hypoxic-ischemic encephalopathy (HIE) can occur.
 HIE is a type of brain disorder that can have a range of effects, from mild developmental problems to cerebral palsy or epilepsy.
 The severity of HIE depends on how long the child's brain goes without oxygen.

 Newborn bone fractures are among the more common birth injuries.
 According to Standford Medicine, fracture of the clavicle or collarbone is the most common fracture during labor and delivery.